Host an Enterprise Rose Architectural Fellow

 Organizations apply to host an Enterprise Rose Architectural Fellow because they seek to enhance their capacity for community engagement, sustainability and excellent design.
 The Enterprise Rose Architectural Fellow is a passionate team member dedicated to this pursuit.
 Together the host and fellow define a future of design excellence for the organization.

-A Fellow is a full-time employee of the host organization for three years.
-All Fellows hold a professional degree in architecture, and most are pursuing licensure or are licensed.
+A fellow is a full-time employee of the host organization for two years.
+All fellows hold a professional degree in architecture, and most are pursuing licensure or are licensed.
 Enterprise partners with the host organization to select the fellow and provide mentorship and training opportunities.
 The host supports the fellow’s career development by providing the necessary assignments, work environment, supervision and fringe benefits.

 Prospective host organizations are strongly encouraged to discuss their application with the Enterprise Rose Architectural Fellowship team before submitting an application.